This post may contain affiliate links. Read my full disclosure policy.

 - For a more authentic version, use more fresh oregano, cutting back the cilantro!

-- drizzle it over avocado toast
+- Drizzle it over avocado toast!
+My favorite!

-- spoon it over Buddha Bowls
+- Spoon it over Buddha Bowls

-- add to tacos, burritos or quesadillas
+- Use as a condiment with tacos, burritos or quesadillas

-- toss with grilled or roasted veggies
+- Toss with grilled veggies, roasted veggies or potatoes

 - Toss with pasta for a light and flavorful pasta salad

-- use as a marinade
+- Use as a marinade

-- use as a flavorful side at potlucks and gatherings!
+- Use as a flavorful side at potlucks and gatherings!

 - Layer into sandwiches, paninis or wraps